Ruto breaking law by wooing Azimio members, says Karua

 "It is unfortunate for anybody who aspires to lead this country, and for someone who is a deputy president of the outgoing government, to break the laws of the country" she said.

-Ms Karua explained that the Political Parties Act under which coalitions are built, have very clear stipulations that guide movement of individuals from political coalitions through an elaborate process.
+Ms Karua explained that the Political Parties Act, under which coalitions are built, have very clear stipulations that guide movement of individuals from political coalitions.

 The former Gichugu lawmaker further accused Dr Ruto of feigning ignorance of the law as a cover for acts that she described as leaning towards impunity.

-"I would urge the deputy president of an outgoing government to acquaint himself with the law of the land, or asks his advisors for better advice" she quipped before ending the press interview.
+"I would urge the deputy president of an outgoing government to acquaint himself with the law of the land, or asks his advisors for better advice" she said.